Who Is NYC Smoke-Free?

 - Use of ENDS is strongly linked to the use of other tobacco products, including cigarettes, cigars, hookah, and smokeless tobacco—especially among youth.

-- ENDs are not FDA-approved as a quit aid and have been linked to serious health risks.
+- ENDs are not FDA-approved as a quit aid and research is still being conducted on their effectiveness as such (FDA, 2023)

 Flavored Tobacco: Menthol